FR

 EN

-For some years now, artificial intelligence has made it possible to transcribe speech into text in a fairly reliable manner.
+For some years now, artificial intelligence has made it possible to transcribe speech into text in a very reliable manner.
 This is called "ASR" for Automatic Speech Recognition, or "Speech-to-text".

 Automatic recognition saves a considerable amount of time compared to manual input.
 It takes about 8 hours of very tiring work to process a one-hour media, such as a conference recording, by hand.